darkrelics/eidolon-engine/documentation/incremental-design.md

     "SegmentType": "decision",
     "ShortStatus": "Choosing your path",
     "SegmentDuration": 300,               # 5 minutes to decide
-    "DecisionText": "You stand at the forest edge.
-The path splits into two directions.", "DecisionOptions": {
+    "Narrative": "You stand at the forest edge.
+The path splits into two directions.", "Options": ["Take the left path", "Follow the trail markers"], "NextSegments": {
-        "take-left-path": "seg-uuid-002a",
+        "Take the left path": "seg-uuid-002a",
-        "follow-markers": "seg-uuid-002b"
+        "Follow the trail markers": "seg-uuid-002b"
     },
-    "DefaultDecision": "take-left-path"
+    "DefaultDecision": "Take the left path"
 }

 # Narrative segment example